up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 `local-upgrade.img`

-:   Used with the Azores [web upgrade] mechanism.
+:   Used with the Azores [web upgrade] utility.

 `local-upgrade.tar`

-:   Used with the universal [shell upgrade] sequence.
+:   Used with the universal [shell upgrade] command sequence.

   [web upgrade]: #web-ui-upgrade
   [shell upgrade]: #shell-upgrade